- December 11, 2017

 - Category: RO Membranes

-When it comes to purifying water with high number of total dissolved solids then Reverse osmosis is one of the best water purifying systems to rely on.
-This technology works by separating dissolved and suspended particles from the water with the help of a semi permeable membrane called the Reverse Osmosis membrane that works under high pressure conditions.
+When it comes to purifying water with a high number of total dissolved solids then Reverse osmosis is one of the best water purifying systems to rely on.
+This technology works by separating dissolved and suspended particles from the water with the help of a semi-permeable membrane called the Reverse Osmosis membrane that works under high-pressure conditions.

 Not only this, due to all the particles getting blocked up , the membrane will not be able to effectively remove the salts from the water.
 This is the reason why you need to take care and remind yourself to change the RO membranes on regular basis.
 But the question arises, when is the right time to change your RO membrane?

 In this article, I will be giving you some tips to know when it is the right time to replace your RO membrane.
 Below are some situations that you need to keep in mind and if you face any of the problems listed below, it may be a sign that you need to replace your membrane now.

 Check the pressure of your water as low water pressure is a clear sign that there is some problem with your RO water purifier system.
 Water pressure below 40 psi is an indication that your RO membrane needs to be replaced.